-At August 31, 2022, the District reported a liability of \$7,686,333 for its proportionate share of TRS-Care's net OPEB liability.
+At the measurement year ended August 31, 2022, the District reported a liability of \$4,706,091 for its proportionate share of TRS-Care's net OPEB liability.
 This liability reflects a reduction for State OPEB support provided to the District.
 The amount recognized by the District as its proportionate share of the net OPEB liability, the related State support, and the total portion of the net OPEB liability that was associated with the District were as follows: